finom/rebloom/README.md

 ----------

-Another way to define methods and data separately is to define 2 separate classes.
+Simpler way to define methods and data separately is to define 2 separate classes.

 ```ts
 class UserMethods extends Use0 {